MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-teams.md

 ## What's included for retention and deletion

-The following Teams items can be retained and deleted by using retention policies: Chats and channel messages.
+The following Teams items can be retained and deleted by using retention policies: Chats and channel messages, including [card content](https://docs.microsoft.com/microsoftteams/platform/task-modules-and-cards/what-are-cards).

 Teams messages in private channels are not included and reactions from others in the form of emoticons are not included.